Cpu0 ELF linker

 }

-Above code can be reduced to Fig. 4 to perform mark and swip in graph for Dead Code Stripping.
+The above code can be simplified to Fig. 4 to perform mark and sweep in the graph for Dead Code Stripping.

 _images/deadcodestripping.png